ZaahidAbdurahman/Data-Governance-Accelerator/README.md

 #  What is data governance?

--  As the video explained to be effective at their jobs, staff want to find the data they need quickly, and they want it to be high-quality data.
+-  Data governance refers to the set of roles, processes, policies and tools which ensure proper data quality throughout the data lifecycle and proper data usage across an organization.

 -  This means the data needs to be accurate and current.